pharmbio/robotlab/cellpainter/sop.md

 ## Access gui on http://cellpainter:5000

-From the windows BioTek computer use http://cellpainter:5000.
+From the windows computer use http://cellpainter:5000.
 From other computers on the network use http://10.10.0.55:5000.

 <details>